Arboriculture

 AMERICA’S FAMOUS AND HISTORIC TREES: From George Washington’s Tulip Poplar to Elvis Presley’s Pin Oak

 Jeff Meyer.
 A guide to growing America’s greatest trees - right in your own backyard.
-Meyer has collected seeds from 400+ famous trees, sold 1,000s of saplings, and planted trees in all fifty (50) states.
+Meyer has collected seeds from more than 400 famous trees, sold 1,000s of saplings, and planted trees in all fifty (50) states.
 In each chapter, he tells the history of one tree and talks about his experience of propagating it, explaining how the reader can grow the seeds of that tree.
 8-1/2 x 11, 224p, 24p color insert, 75 b&w illustrations, 2001.

-A8910 hardcover ..........US $30.00 CAN $34.95
+A8910 hardcover ..........US $30.00 CAN $37.95

 PRINCIPLES AND PRACTICE OF PLANTING TREES AND SHRUBS